Internal Medicine Billing Services in North Carolina

 Frequently Asked Questions

-All major NC payers: Blue Cross Blue Shield of North Carolina, Aetna, Cigna, UHC, NC Medicaid Managed Care (including WellCare, AmeriHealth Caritas, Healthy Blue), and Medicare through Palmetto GBA.
+All major NC payers: Blue Cross Blue Shield of North Carolina, Aetna, Cigna, UnitedHealthcare, Humana, NC Medicaid Managed Care (including AmeriHealth Caritas North Carolina, Healthy Blue (BCBS NC), UnitedHealthcare of North Carolina), and Medicare through Palmetto GBA (Jurisdiction M).
 If a payer accepts internal medicine patients in North Carolina, we submit and follow-up on claims with them.

 The most frequent internal medicine denials we see from NC payers include e/m level downcode on complex visits, ccm time documentation insufficient, awv billed as routine physical (wrong code).
 Our team catches these before submission by applying both internal medicine coding expertise and NC payer-specific rules to every claim.